Assistant Men’s Basketball Coach – Franklin & Marshall College

 |School:||Franklin & Marshall College|

-The Assistant Coach must cooperate with Health Services and Athletic Trainers to assure injured athletes receive proper treatment and understands that all medical decisions related to a student athlete’s health and well-being is the responsibility of the team physician and Certified Athletic Trainers and all final decisions regarding participation in practice and games lies with the medical staff.
+• Cooperates with Health Services and Athletic Trainers to assure injured athletes receive proper treatment.
+Understands that all medical decisions related to a student athlete’s health and well being is the responsibility of the team physician and Certified Athletic Trainers and all final decisions regarding participation in practice and games lies with the medical staff.
 All known medical history related to injury or illness must be reported to the medical staff.

 Because this position requires driving for College business, the successful candidate must possess a U.S. or Canadian driver’s license which has been valid for at least two years, have a driving record that is free from excessive motor vehicle violations within the last three years, and have had no convictions in the last 24 months for driving under the influence of alcohol or drugs.

-Offers of employment are contingent upon the successful completion of reference checks, a criminal background verification, Pennsylvania ACT 153 background clearances, and verification of credentials.
+Offers of employment are contingent upon the successful completion of reference checks, a criminal background verification, and verification of credentials.
 The College will coordinate these verifications.

 Franklin & Marshall College strongly encourages all employees to be fully vaccinated against the COVID-19 virus.